Entanglement entropy for a particle coupled with its surrounding

-We investigated the entanglement for a simple model of two-particles system in the harmonic confinement.
-The Feynman path integral approach was applied to compute the density matrix of the system.
-The spatial entanglement of ground-state was study using the linear entropy.
-We found the spatial entanglement increases while decreasing of the confining potential $\omega$ as this implies that the spatial separation between the particles increases.
+\parindent 20pt We investigate the entanglement for a model of a particle moving in the lattice (many-body system).
+The interaction between the particle and the lattice is modelled using Hooke's law.
+The Feynman path integral approach is applied to compute the density matrix of the system.
+The complexity of the problem is reduced by considering two-body system (bipartite system).
+The spatial entanglement of ground state is studied using the linear entropy.
+We find that increasing the confining potential implies a large spatial separation between the two particles.
+Thus the interaction between the particles increases according to Hooke's law.
+This results in the increase in the spatial entanglement. \end{minipage} \end{center}